Managed care models are:

 - financial participation of health care providers in the insurance risk

 The managed care models are based on a network between care providers (e.g. doctors) and health insurers.
-They are designed to regulate healthcare and foster shared responsibility of all stakeholders, i.e. also patients.
+They are designed to regulate healthcare while distributing responsibility among all stakeholders, i.e. also patients.
 This regulation guarantees more responsible decision making with regard to the necessity and form of treatment.
 The primary purpose of managed care models is to reduce healthcare spending and improve the quality of medical care through better organisation and optimised structures and processes.